rajattrt/docs/content/getting-started/what-is-npm.md

 ### CLI Reference Doc / Online Help

 While relevant CLI commands are covered throughout this user documentation, the CLI includes command line help, its own [documentation section, and instant help (man pages)](https://docs.npmjs.com/cli/help).
 When you click a doc about [any CLI command](https://docs.npmjs.com/cli/help-search), a list of all CLI commands appears in the left-hand side bar.
-You can also access the list of CLI commands by scrolling to CLI Commands on the [docs home page](https://docs.npmjs.com).
+You can also access the list of CLI commands by scrolling to CLI commands on the [docs home page](https://docs.npmjs.com).